parlaynu/sonos-over-vpn/README.md

 Forwarding the packest isn't enough on it's own - as the packet TTL is 1, the packets won't make it into the other network without some additional work.

-A 'iptables' rule (in the 'mangle' table) is used to increment the TTL in the packets and send them happily into the second network.
+An 'iptables' rule (in the 'mangle' table) is used to increment the TTL in the packets and send them happily into the second network.

 This is setup automatically by the build.